lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDERLESS-COMPONENTS.md

 There are a few requirements.
 We'd like to publish this on npm; to make it as flexible as possible, we will use a technique known as a "renderless" component.
 This means we will not ship and specific markup.
 Instead, the developer will need to provide their own.

-This means we will work with a `render` function, the low-level JavaScript that `<template>` is compiled to.
+This means we will work with a `<slot>`, but provide no other markup (such as `<div>` etc).
+The `<slot>` will be replaced by whatever the user wants.
 This will allow developers to fully customize the markup and style as they see fit.
+We are only providing the logic.
+We definitely won't be including any styling.

+This is a useful technique, especially when building a component library.
+It allows greatly customization without the need for consumers to awkwardly override CSS classes.

 We would like to support the following features: